moov2/Orchard.ActiveDirectoryContactLookup/README.md

 # Active Directory Contact Lookup for Orchard

 [Orchard](http://www.orchardproject.net/) is a community driven content management system that allows users to rapidly create websites for the .NET platform.
-This module allows a user to search by first name & surname the contacts inside active directory.
+This module allows a user to search by first name, surname & username the contacts inside active directory.

 ## Status